 So, it’s the same ad at the bottom, just bigger.
 I do not like this.

 I think of Vanity Fair as a well-designed, high-end publication.
 These ads do NOT match my perception of what should be showing up in a Vanity Fair email.
-I understand business and I know that revenue generation is paramount, particularly when your business is content, but this is just not the way.
+I know that revenue generation is paramount, particularly when your business is content, but this is just not the way.

 - Offer ad packages that would include funding for ads to be pre-approved by a VF employee or potentially designed by VF (additional cost)